Rules for selling alcohol

 There are a number of rules around alcohol that protect the welfare of young people.

-Children at licensed premises
+Children in licensed premises

 Exceptions to this are that young people are allowed to be in:

-- an off-licence if they are with an adult
+- An off-licence if they are with an adult